-I have been working as an economist for almost four decades on issues of development.
-Throughout this time my central interest, and role, has been as a bridge between the worlds of ideas and practice.
+I have been working as a development economist for almost four decades and have lived in four continents.
+Throughout this time, my central interest, and role, has been as a bridge between the worlds of ideas and practice.
 I like to engage with other disciplines, especially politics and anthropology.

 I am also a dancer, and get enormous pleasure from the multiple dimensions of life.

 As an economist and development practitioner, I am particularly interested in understanding change.
 I believe change, and resistance to change, has to be understood in relation to economic, political and social inequalities and institutional structures.

 I have been with the Harvard Kennedy School since 2004 and the Centre for Policy Research, New Delhi since 2007.
 I worked for the World Bank from 1980 to 2004.
 I am increasingly involved in working with grassroots organizations, especially in India and Latin America, with IMAGO Global Grassroots.